Rotaerk/haskellTutorial/Chapter2.md

 converting an uncurried function to its curried form is called "currying", while the reverse is called "uncurrying".

-The Prelude actually provides a couple functions to do this conversion for you, for 2-parameter functions, called `curry` and `uncurry`.
+The Prelude actually provides a couple functions to do this conversion for you for 2-parameter functions, called `curry` and `uncurry`.
 Here are some examples of them being used:

 1. `let { f (x, y) = x + y; g = curry f } in g 1 2`
 2. `let { f x y = x + y; g = uncurry f } in g (1, 2)`

+Notice that both `curry` and `uncurry` take a function as an argument and build a function as a result.

 ### Partial Application